 4. Take Advantage of E-books and Digital Content

 Teachers must look at the benefits of E-books and online resources.
 The biggest benefit is cost.
 E-books and online texts are usually cheaper than physical textbooks, and these excess funds can then be used for other resources.
 The digital reading list can also be continuously updated by teachers to provide the most relevant content for students.
 There are even websites that curate online information and allow teachers to design their own textbooks.

 A recently published NYT article discusses the correlation between learning how to form letters and reading comprehension.
 In order to gain a greater understanding of what they read, students must be able to construct the letters that make up what they read.
 Just because teachers embrace E-books does not mean that they should abandon handwritten notes.

 6. Upload Online Lectures

 Teachers should flip the classroom.
 Allowing students to view the lecture portion of the lesson plan on their own time puts a lot of responsibility on them, but it frees up a large portion of class time for more collaborative work.
 This changes the dynamic of the classroom from teacher-focused to student-centered.

-7. Personalize Instruction
+7. Personalise Instruction

 When students view lectures on their own time, teachers can use class time to concentrate on collaborative work, discussion and any confusion students may have about the class.
-Personalized learning platforms can be used to engage students and make them feel more excited about class.
+Personalised learning platforms can be used to engage students and make them feel more excited about class.

 8. Have Brainstorming Sessions in Class

 Class time can be used to encourage brainstorming sessions.
-In these sessions, students are free to be creative and express their ideas without being stigmatized for giving wrong answers.
+In these sessions, students are free to be creative and express their ideas without being stigmatised for giving wrong answers.
 Open discourse enables educators to evaluate students’ understanding of concepts and pair these students with peers who compliment their weaknesses.